AlvisNLP data structure

 Corpus: a

-object represents a collection of documents.
+Corpusobject represents a collection of documents.
 In an AlvisNLP run, the corpus is a unique object passed from module to module.
-ACorpus
+ACorpusobject has features and documents. -

 Document: a

-object represents a single document.
+Documentobject represents a single document.
 Each document has an identifier which is unique in the corpus.
-ADocument
+ADocumentobject has features and sections. -

 Section: a

-object contains a piece of the document’s text contents.
+Sectionobject contains a piece of the document’s text contents.
 Each section has a name, a contents, features, layers, and relations. -

 Layer: a

-object has a name unique in the section. -
+Layerobject is an annotation container.
+ALayerobject has a name unique in the section. -

 Annotation: an

-object has a start and end which represent the coordinates of the annotation in the section’s contents, and features. -
+Annotationobject represents a span of text created by a module.
+Each annotation is included in at least one layer.
+AnAnnotationobject has a start and end which represent the coordinates of the annotation in the section’s contents, and features. -

 Relation: a

-object has a name unique in the section and features. -
+Relationobject is a tuple container.
+ARelationobject has a name unique in the section and features. -

 Tuple: a